Information about the support available for people affected by the Grenfell Tower fire on 14 June 2017.

 An assessment will be undertaken over the phone, and any awards will be collectable from the Post Office, 325 Portobello Road, W10 5SY.

 Legal aid is readily available to help individuals and families made homeless by this disaster.
 Funding is also available for families to support them as they prepare for inquests.
 We actively encourage any affected family to apply for funding, which is granted by the independent Legal Aid Agency.
 Find out more.

 The Legal Aid Agency has provided a single email for enquiries about any aspect of the legal aid application process:

 Helpline advice is also available on how legal aid works for providers and victims by calling 0300 200 2020.

 Emergency interpretation service

-A team of professional interpreters are on hand at The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP to help survivors and those affected by the Grenfell Tower tragedy.
+A team of professional interpreters are on hand at the Community Assistance Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP to help survivors and those affected by the Grenfell Tower tragedy.